 - Will my prenatal care, like labs and ultrasound, be in a different facility?
 No. We draw all of our labs right here at The Birth Center, where they are picked up nightly by Mt Star labs, who performs all of our lab tests.
 Ultrasounds are also performed in-house, by our midwives in instances of abbreviated or limited ultrasounds, and by an ultrasonographer for more in-depth ultrasounds, such as the 20 week anatomy ultrasound.
 Our ultra sonographer sends these ultrasounds to a radiologist to be read and evaluated by a radiologist who types up their report and returns it to the midwives for their review.

 - Do you do placental encapsulation?
-Yes.
+No, but you are welcome to hire someone to take care of that for you.
 Many women choose to encapsulate their placenta, experiencing benefits such as decreased postpartum depression, increased milk supply and an improved transition overall after giving birth.
-The placenta is dehydrated and ground and placed into capsules, preserving the rich minerals and hormones that can be of benefit in the postpartum period.
-Erica traditionally prepares the placenta for our clients and for those that are not Birth Center clients.
-More details are here.

 - Do you offer any preconception counseling?
 The midwives are happy to see you during or apart from a well woman examination to talk about taking care of your body and looking forward to a possible future pregnancy.